sofiacinalli/SMPE-2025-2026/README.md

 **Link:** https://github.com/sofiacinalli/SMPE-2025-2026/tree/main/Quicksort.md

+---

 ### Good graphs
-Critical analysisis of 3 figures of Jean-Marc’s slides by applying the checklist for good graphics for 3 figures
+Critical analysis of 3 figures of Jean-Marc’s slides by applying the checklist for good graphics for 3 figures

 **Link:** https://github.com/sofiacinalli/SMPE-2025-2026/blob/main/Good_Graphs.md

+---

-### Sumary and notes from the Mooc
+### Summary and notes from the Mooc
 This section contains personal notes of all videos watched in the MOOC

 **Link:** https://github.com/sofiacinalli/SMPE-2025-2026/blob/main/Mooc_resume.md

+---

 ### Challenger (Mooc - excercise 5, module 2)
 Completion of exercise 5 of module 2 (Challenger).